mms-uret/sbs.php/readme.md

 SBS - Super Build Script
 ========================

-SBS allows to build just parts of a mono repo.
+SBS allows to build just parts of a mono repo in a CI environment.

 Eg. you have a React application and a PHP backend in the same repository.
 When the repository gets built, the PHP Unit tests get executed and also the React Application gets built and tested.
-This always happens when you push something to a certain branch.
+This always happens when you push something to the master branch.

+Building the React app when only a PHP file is modified is not needed.

 SBS allows to define conditions when a certain build step is needed and executes only the needed parts.